 Molding, or moulding (Commonwealth), also known as coving (UK, Australia), is a strip of material with various profiles used to cover transitions between surfaces or for decoration.

+It is traditionally made from solid milled wood or plaster, but may be made from plastic or reformed wood.In classical architecture and sculpture, the molding is often carved in marble or other stones.
 A "sprung" molding has bevelled edges that allow mounting between two non-parallel planes (such as a wall and a ceiling), with an open space behind the molding.

+The contrast of dark and light areas gives definition to the object.
 Imagine the vertical surface of a wall lit by sunlight at an angle of about 45 degrees above the wall.

 Its shadow appears as a band light at the top and bottom but dark in the interior.